hdharshana/Azure-DP-300-Preparation-Blog/docs/Plan and Implement Data Platform Resources/2022-07-02-Azure SQL Deployment Options.markdown

   - Azure SQL Database

-    Azure SQL Database offers a platform agnostic SQL Server database.
+    Azure SQL Database offers a SQL Server database hosted on the cloud.
 With this option, applications do not need to maintain an instance or VM.
 With a simple connection string, applications can connect to the SQL database to execute any SQL workloads and get results.
 All the underlying maintenance is performed by the
     Azure infrastructure.
 This includes ongoing updates to SQL Server, OS, and VM components.